 Editors note: This is a paid advertisement

 Dustin O’Hanlon is a seedsman for Channel.
 He signed up with channel because he was impressed with the resources the company has put into Nebraska and local research locations.
 Bayer, the parent company, has also made strides to become a global leader in agriculture.
 Their goals coincide with the goals of O’Hanlon Seed, to be looking to the future.

 Of the Bayer Water Utilization Learning Center in Gothenburg, Dustin said “That facility provides a great amount of research and information to have here locally.
 The same seed I’m selling to my customers has already had a test run in the same soils and climate that they will be planting in.”

 Bayer also has a division called Climate Cooperation, which offers Climate View, available to Channel growers.
-This allows producers to store precision data and access satellite imagery, which is updated every 10 days, to show the health of crops and can help ensure the maximum number of bushels for the least amount of cost, O’Hanlon said.
+This allows producers to store Precision data and access satellite imagery, which is updated every 10 days, to show the producer the health of their crops.
+This can help ensure the maximum number of bushels for the least amount of cost, O’Hanlon said.

-In the fall of 2017 Matt McClain, the Precision specialist at O’Hanlon Seed needed a planter.
-That’s when they began looking at building their own.
-They built their first custom planter and displayed it at Husker Harvest Days and that’s when things took off for the Precision division of their business.
+In the fall of 2017 Matt McClain, the Precision specialist at O’Hanlon Seed, built their own custom Precision planter and displayed it at Husker Harvest Days and that’s when things took off for the Precision division of their business.

 They now custom build planters or modify them according to their producers’ needs as part of their Precision Planter offering.
 They can design a and build a full Precision Planter from the ground up with exactly what the farmer needs and can do it for much less due to low overhead.
 They originally started with a 12 row high speed planter and have built 10 complete planters and modified over 20 with upgrades to keep up with the new equipment and technology.

 When it comes to cover crops, “we can mix them faster than anyone,” O’Hanlon said.